cisco/mindmeld/source/blueprints/overview.rst

 1. Download
 ^^^^^^^^^^^

-Using command-line interface (CLI): use command `mindmeld blueprint [blueprint name]` to retrieve the blueprint.
-For example:
+Using CLI: use the command `mindmeld blueprint [bp_name]` to retrieve the blueprint.

 .. code:: console

    mindmeld blueprint food_ordering

-Use Python: use the following snippet to download and set up the blueprint application of your choice.
+Using Python: use the following snippet to retrieve the blueprint.

   - Use the appropriate Python blueprint name as the value of the ``bp_name`` variable (either ``banking_assistant``, ``hr_assistant``, ``food_ordering``, ``home_assistant``, ``video_assistant``, or ``kwik_e_mart``).
 In the example, we specify the Food Ordering blueprint.